I write a lot about Kubernetes. I run it daily. I genuinely like it.

 You have one application

 One monolith.
 One database.
 Maybe a Redis cache.
-Runs fine on one server.
+It runs fine on a single server today.

 Your application → Kubernetes cluster → 3+ nodes → etcd →